MitchellGerdisch/pulumi-work/ts-gcp-serverless-pubsub-bigtable/README.md

-# GCP Serverless-Pubsub-BigTable Example
+# GCP Serverless-Pubsub-Firestore Example
 Goals for this example:
 - Use GCP to build a data pipeline of sorts.
-- Demonstrate use case along the lines of:
+- Maybe demonstrate use case along the lines of:
   - app team writes front-end code and owns deploying the applicable front-end (i.e. serverless) infrastructure.
   - central team deploys and owns the shared resources like the pubsub and backend bits (maybe?)
     - the backend bits may make more sense to be owned by a different dev team.